-The key to learning, according to Nancy, is growing dentrites, the physical connections within the brain that join cells together and allows messages to whiz from one part of the brain to another.
+The key to learning, according to Nancy, is growing dendrites, the physical connections within the brain that join cells together and allows messages to whiz from one part of the brain to another.

 “As we travel, our kids are always in new and stimulating environments, therefore their brains are always growing dendrites which makes it easier for them to learn anything,” she said.
 “It appears as though their brains are so stimulated by everything that is going on around them that they just pick stuff up — it seems like it goes in through osmosis.”

-Now, we have not traveled outside of the US, but I say we have experienced a variety of different cultures right here in the US.
-The way people live and view life is different in Upper Michigan than Myrtle Beach and Myrtle Beach different than those living in Estes Park, CO.
+Now, we have not travelled outside of the US, but I say we have experienced a variety of different cultures right here in the US.
+The way people live and view life are different in Upper Michigan than Myrtle Beach and Myrtle Beach different than those living in Estes Park, CO.
 (If you have experienced the Upper Michigan culture, you know what I mean.)

 Is camping good for kids?
 My answer: absolutely!!
 And it is good for parents as well.
 Now, if your camping experience so far has kept you close to home, I say, broaden your horizons.
 Get beyond the borders of your home state.
 Turn loose the desire for discovery in your kids.
 It just might be the best thing for your kids’ education.